 - Collect evidence of the extent of your damages

 - Manage the paperwork and deadlines in your case

 - Negotiate with the responsible party’s insurance company for a settlement

 - Go to trial and defend your rights in court, if necessary

 To receive a free consultation on your case from a member of our car accident team, call Jacoby & Meyers Law Offices today at (866) 559-7223.
-We can discuss how long after an accident you may get whiplash, and other factors in your case, during this call.
+We can discuss more details about your whiplash and other factors during this call.